 I was determined not to hire 3-4 clones of myself.
 I am infuriating to work with.
 Studies show diverse teams have better results.
-Hiring diverse teams it's the right thing to do too.
+Also, hiring diverse teams is the right thing to do.

 We approached Makers Academy to help us hire as their raison d'etre is bringing people from different backgrounds into software development.
 I've had a very positive experience working with Makers graduates over the past 5 years, they've always made the teams and people around them better so I wanted more of that.